padalavasudha/CNN-Backdoor-Activation-Analysis/README.md

 - Detection AUC stays high even at low poison rates, which matters because realistic attacks poison as little data as possible to avoid visible accuracy drops.
-- Some layers leak the trigger signal far more than others — see [docs/findings.md](docs/findings.md) for the full layer-wise breakdown and charts.
+- Some layers leak the trigger signal far more than others, see [docs/findings.md](docs/findings.md) for the full layer-wise breakdown and charts.